RandyKnapp/ValheimMods/EquipmentAndQuickSlots/README.md

 	* Re-added the toggles to disable and enable features
   * 2.0.3
     * Fixed a bug where players could teleport with items they normally can't
+  * 2.0.4
+    * Fixed gamepad navigation for the crafting recipe list